jdiopen/jdiopen.github.io/README.md

 Follow us on [Twitter](https://twitter.com/JDI_Open) for event updates and open science content!

 ### Upcoming sessions
-- **28/1/18 Open Education.** A talk from UCL libraries on Open Education - a UCL initiative that promotes sharing education outputs.
-[Website](https://www.ucl.ac.uk/open-education/).
-1-2 PM.

 - **11/2/18 Doing meta-science.** 12-1 PM.
 - **25/2/18 Responsible use of bibliometrics.** 12-1 PM.
 - **MORE INFO TO BE ANNOUNCED**

 ### Previous sessions
+- 28/1/18 Open Education.
+A talk from UCL libraries on Open Education - a UCL initiative that promotes sharing education outputs.
+[Website](https://www.ucl.ac.uk/open-education/) & [slides](jdiopen.github.io/open_education.pptx).
 - 14/1/18 P-values & power.
 We start the session with the question ‘what is the p-value?’ and explore how type-I and type-II errors influence statistical analysis.
 We then introduce confidence intervals as well as power analyses as tools to improve your ability to draw statistical inferences.
 - 10/12/18 Sharing code, sharing data.
 We present tools and strategies for sharing code and data, and discuss how you can address potential limitations to sharing (i.e., identifiable, personal data).
 [Recording](https://mediacentral.ucl.ac.uk/Play/16095) and [slides](jdiopen.github.io/codesharing.pdf).
 - 26/11/18 Open Access Publishing: Opportunities and Challenges.
 Invited speakers from UCL Library Open Access Team discuss Plan S and (UCL) opportunities for OA publishing.
 [Slides](jdiopen.github.io/openaccess.ppt).